 While it is not necessarily required that independent contractors pay quarterly estimated taxes, a certain amount of tax must be withheld during the year in order to avoid a tax penalty.
 If you or your spouse is employed, you may be able increase your withholding from that job's pay to cover the income and self-employment taxes on your independent contractor earnings.
+(See more strategies to save for estimated taxes.)
 States may have different withholding requirements than the federal government.
 It's a good idea to check with a tax professional if you are unsure about how much to withhold.

 So we've covered the negatives about independent contractors' taxes--self-employment tax and quarterly estimated taxes.
 Now for a positive: the home office deduction!
 This is, of course, if you work at home.
 Some independent contractors do work on site, but for those who use a home office consider the following:

 Not all the tax deductions available to independent contractors are located on Schedule C, like the home office deduction.
 As mentioned above, half of self-employment tax is deductible.
 This is deducted on your 1040.
 Knowing what is and isn't deductible is important to making informed business decisions.

 When it comes to taxes, independent contractors have to keep a lot of balls in the air.
 A good organization system to keep track of tax documentation all year long will make tax time a lot simpler.
 And big box in the corner of your office is really not what I'm talking about (though it is probably better than nothing).

 These are some of the types of items you might need to save (and when you might receive them) in order to get your taxes organized.
 Create a file for each.